-- Under the "My Checklists" section, click the dropdown arrow next to "I'M IN REPAYMENT" and select "Complete Exit Counseling"
+- Under the "My Checklists" section, click the dropdown arrow next to "I'm in School" and select "Complete Exit Counseling"

-- Click on the "START" button on the following screen for your appropriate student type
+- Click on the "Start" button on the following screen for your appropriate student type

 - In the panel on the left side of the screen, be sure to add West Virginia University as a school you wish to notify (school code G03827)

 - Click "Continue" to begin

 - Complete counseling and submit